tometo-dev/my-blogs/_posts/ci-cd-pipeline-watchtower.md

 ### 1. Dockerizing your application

-"Docker is an open platform for developing, shipping, and running applications" Docker is like a VM but with only the parts necessary to run your applications.
+> Docker is an open platform for developing, shipping, and running applications

+Docker is like a VM but with only the parts necessary to run your applications.
 Docker provides a comprehensive guide on developing with docker in their documentation, which can be found [here](https://docs.docker.com/develop/).

 To "dockerize" an app, you write a Dockerfile.
 Here's an example of a dockerfile.